LightAndLight/snake-wrangling-talk/slides/cbc.md

 ```

 <div class="notes">
-If you're not going to catch errors at compile-time, then you have to catch them at runtime.
-in this case, with smart constructors.

-But this isn't compatible with lenses!
+We have to revert to runtime checking with smart constructors, so we lose the game of
+incorrect = type errors
 </div>

 ##